The 27 most memorable nightclubs in Toronto's history

-Here are my picks for the top nightclubs in Toronto's history so far.
+Here are some of the most memorable nightclubs in Toronto's history.

 Boa was both a Yorkville cafe and a dance spot in late 1990s, but it eventually grew into a full-out nightclub on Spadina in the early aughts.
 It was best known for its amazing sound system and a focus on international and local underground dance sounds.